activecm/rita-legacy/Readme.md

-#RITA
+# RITA

-Brought to you by Offensive CounterMeasures
+Brought to you by Offensive CounterMeasures.

-###What's here
+### What's here

-RITA is an open source network traffic analysis framework.
+RITA is an open source framework for network traffic analysis.

 The framework ingests [Bro Logs](https://www.bro.org/), and currently supports the following analysis features:
  - **Beaconing**: Search for signs of beaconing behavior in and out of your network